-The best 13-inch laptops give you enough power to handle all your daily tasks in a slim, lightweight package that's small enough to slip into a small backpack or large purse.
-They also have enough staying power to carry all day without worrying about charging up, and ideally they have a great screen or great speakers to help you enjoy yourself once the work is done.
+The best 13-inch laptops have the power to handle all of your daily tasks in a slim, lightweight package small enough to slip into a small backpack or large purse.
+These machines are power-efficient enough to carry all day without having to worry about losing battery during the middle of an important task.
+Ideally, they should also have a great display or good speakers to help you unwind after a long day at work.

 What are the best 13-inch laptops right now?

 Right now our recommendation for the best 13-inch laptop you can buy is the Dell XPS 13 (also our pick for the best laptop overall) because it's a well-rounded and affordable machine that packs speedy performance and a gorgeous bezel-less display into a remarkably slim, lightweight design.
 Plus, it's got great battery life.
 If you can afford to pay a few hundred bucks more for the Dell XPS 13 OLED, it's well worth the expense -- the OLED screen is gorgeous, plus it's also a touchscreen.
 Of course, now that the Dell XPS 13 Plus has been unveiled, we're eager to test one ourselves to see if it supplants the XPS 13 as our favorite 13-inch laptop.

 If you love the idea of an OLED laptop but want something a bit more affordable, Asus' Zenbook 13 OLED packs great power and amazing battery life, and it's usually a few hundred bucks cheaper than the XPS 13.